Withdrawal

 STEP ONE: Who should review your request?

-Students who are seeking retroactive withdrawal based on medical documentation and within a 12-month time frame are advised to pursue a retroactive medical withdrawal through the University Health Center.
+Students who are seeking retroactive withdrawal based on medical documentation during fall and spring semesters are advised to pursue a retroactive medical withdrawal through the University Health Center.

 Students who are seeking retroactive withdrawal based on experiencing sexual violence, sexual harrassment, intimate partner violence, or stalking are advised to contact the Path to Care office and to speak with a confidential advocate about their case.
 If it is determined that you have a retroactive withdrawal case, a confidential advocate will handle your request and you will not have to submit written statements or documentation of any kind.